Multivariate cluster point process to quantify and explore multi-entity configurations: Application to biofilm image data: Analysis of Human Microbiome Biofilm Image Data

-\subsection{Hyperparameters and Analysis Settings}
+\paragraph{Hyperparameters and analysis settings}

-From the $m=9$ different taxa probed in the human dental plaque sample, we analyzed the data for locations of three offspring taxa, namely \textit{Streptococcus}, \textit{Porphyromonas} and \textit{Pasteurellaceae}.
-The parent taxon for the first two taxa is \textit{Corynebacterium} and for the third taxon, it is \textit{Streptococcus} which itself is an offspring taxon (Figure \ref{fig:multilayer_diag}).
-Therefore, according to the notations introduced in Section \ref{s: model}, the process $Y_1$ corresponding to \textit{Corynebacterium}, which functions only as a parent taxon ($p=1$). $Y_2$, $Y_3$, and $Y_4$ represent the three offspring processes ($q=3$) for \textit{Streptococcus}, \textit{Porphyromonas}, and \textit{Pasteurellaceae}, respectively.
-The corresponding parent processes are $C_2= Y_1$, $C_3 = Y_1$ (\textit{Corynebacterium} as a parent), and $C_4 = Y_2$ (\textit{Streptococcus} as a parent).
-The remainder of the taxa are modeled as homogeneous Poisson processes.
-In the MACPP analyses, we set the hyperparameters at $a_Y=b_Y=a_C=b_C=a=b=0.01$ and $\sigma$ at $2.06$, such that the $99$th percentile for the bandwidth parameters was approximately $5 \mu$m.
+From the $m=9$ different taxa probed in the human dental plaque sample, we analyzed the data for locations of three offspring taxa, \emph{Streptococcus} (S), \emph{Porphyromonas} (Po) and \textit{Pasteurellaceae} (Pa).
+The parent taxon for the first two taxa is \emph{Corynebacterium} (C), and for the third taxon, it is \emph{Streptococcus} which itself is an offspring taxon (Figure \ref{fig:multilayer_diag}).
+According to the notation introduced in Section \ref{s: model}, the process $Y_1$ corresponds to \emph{Corynebacterium}, which functions only as a parent taxon ($p=1$). $Y_2$, $Y_3$, and $Y_4$ represent the three offspring processes ($q=3$) for \emph{Streptococcus}, \emph{Porphyromonas}, and \emph{Pasteurellaceae}, respectively.
+The corresponding parent processes are $C_2= Y_1$, $C_3 = Y_1$ (\emph{Corynebacterium} as a parent), and $C_4 = Y_2$ (\emph{Streptococcus} as a parent).
+The remainder of the taxa were modeled as HPPs.
+We denote the model as $C \ \rightarrow SPo {\vdots} S \rightarrow Pa$, by using the model notation introduced in Section \ref{sss: anaII} and the shorthand symbols for the taxa presented earlier here.
+We use the notations from Section \ref{s: model} to identify parameters to taxa and the notation from Section \ref{sss: anaII} to refer to the whole model.
+This convention has been used throughout the rest of the paper.

-\textit{Streptococcus} and \textit{Porphyromonas} clustered around \textit{Corynebacterium} only at its tip --- not along its length and not at its base \citep[Figure \ref{fig:G1_CSP} and][]{welch2016biogeography}.
-Because all parts of \textit{Corynebacterium} cells were observed in the image, there is inhomogeneity in the clustering relationships.
-Thus, we manually subset the dataset to create more homogeneous sub-datasets in which we could test performance of the MACPP.
-We simply subset the image in four equally sized quadrants (Figure \ref{fig: quad}) and analyzed data from each quadrant independently.
-Taxa's abundance varied across the quadrants, allowing for some comparison of performance (Table \ref{tab: abundance}).
+In the MCPP analyses, we set the hyperparameters at $a_Y=b_Y=a_C=b_C=a=b=0.01$ and $\sigma$ at $0.97$, such that the $99$th percentile for the bandwidth parameters was approximately $2.5 \,\ \mu$m.
 The inclusion of black space, where no taxa are observed, can deflate density estimates and induce spurious spatial correlations.
-We minimized unnecessary black space by using a convex hull of the observed locations as the analysis window (Figure \ref{fig: quad}).
-We also applied the classical NSP model individually on the three offspring processes, \textit{Streptococcus}, \textit{Porphyromonas} and \textit{Pasteurellaceae}, for each of the four quadrants.
+We minimized unnecessary black space by using a convex hull of the observed locations as the analysis window (Figure \ref{fig:G1_comp}(b)).
+We also applied the NSP model individually on the three offspring processes, \emph{Streptococcus}, \emph{Porphyromonas} and \emph{Pasteurellaceae}.